 Compress files before sending

-Got a file that’s too big to send as an email attachment?
-Make it smaller!
-File compression will not only shrink whatever you’re trying to send, but it’ll make the transfer go faster regardless of which method you’re using – be it email, FTP, or uploading to a Cloud storage vault.
-Most computers come with file compression utilities built in, so making a .zip file only takes a few clicks.
-Here’s how it’s done:
+Regardless of how you choose to send your file, making it smaller will only help in terms of storage.
+File compression will not only shrink whatever you’re trying to send, but it’ll make the transfer go faster regardless of which method you’re using — be it email, FTP, or cloud storage.
+The same goes for smartphone users too.

 If you’re transferring music or video, we suggest using RAR compression instead of ZIP because it uses a better compression algorithm that generally cuts down on data loss and file corruption.
-We recommend using 7-zip for this.
+We recommend using 7-Zip for this, as the open-source file archivist is one of the best currently available.

 Upload to a Cloud storage service